7-Day Raw Food Diet – What To Eat, Benefits, And Side Effects

 Image: Shutterstock

 The raw food diet can be traced back to the 1800s and has become popular in the recent past.
 And that’s because people who consume 70% of their foods raw are believed to have a longer life and have a lower incidence of diseases and tend to be healthier than others.
 According to a report by Scientific American, “A raw foods diet typically consists of unprocessed foods that are not heated above 115 degrees Fahrenheit so as to preserve nutrients otherwise lost during cooking.”
-Raw food dieters have reported to losing weight more quickly, having more energy and being more active.
-Many people also choose to go on a raw food diet to flush out toxins and avoid potential carcinogensi XSubstances, organisms (like viruses), or agents (like UV rays) capable of inducing cancer in living tissue cells. .
-By consuming raw food, you may reduce your risk of heart disease and overweight ( 2) (3).
-However, following a raw food diet for a long term puts you at the risk of becoming underweight, so practice caution.
+Raw food dieters have reported losing weight more quickly, having more energy and being more active as it is rich in plant-protein.
+Many people also choose to go on a raw food diet to flush out toxins and avoid potential carcinogensi Substances, organisms (like viruses), or agents (like UV rays) capable of inducing cancer in living tissue cells. .
+By consuming raw food, you may reduce the risk of heart disease and being overweight as it is rich in antioxidants ( 2) (3).
+However, following a raw food nutrition diet for a long term puts you at the risk of becoming underweight, so practice caution.

 protip_icon Trivia